 Wed 6 March, 7pm - 9.30pm

 So you’ve got yourself a spider and you’ve got yourself a goat: how do you go about combining them?
 Before your ambitions get ahead of you, you might want to go back to basics and try the simplest genetic modification of all with the humble bacteria Escherichia Coli.
-We worked with the Genomikon kit to assemble simple genetic circuits and in turn modify our bacteria to give them new behaviours.
+We will work with the Genomikon kit to assemble simple genetic circuits and in turn modify our bacteria to give them new behaviours.

 An Evening of Bioluminescence